spatialnetworkslab/vue-gg/docs/concepts/transforming-data.md

 [Go to the mutarise documentation](../transform/mutarise.md)

 ### Group by

-`groupBy` is an operation that splits up a single dataframe into a couple of dataframes, which are stored in another dataframe, inside of a column named `grouped`.
-This grouped data can then be used in various ways, like creating facets, making plots with multiple trend lines, or calculating summary statistics for groups or categories.
+`groupBy` is an operation that groups a single dataframe on a certain column, creating a new row for each unique value in the grouping column.
+It will store all the original rows belonging to that group in a nested dataframe in a column named 'grouped'.
+This grouped data can then be used in various ways: e.g. to create facets, making plots with multiple trend lines, or calculating summary statistics for groups or categories.
-It is only possible to make groups with categorical data.
 Grouping by multiple columns is also possible.

 ::: v-pre